 Building on a Solid Foundation

->

-> The center is an expansion of the Corps Leadership Excellence Program, created in the early 2000s.
+The center is an expansion of the Corps Leadership Excellence Program, created in the early 2000s.
 The program was named in memory of Lt.
-Gen. James F. Hollingsworth ’40 in 2012, thanks to an endowment created by his family.
+Gen. James F. Hollingsworth ’40 in 2012, thanks to an endowment funded by a bequest through his estate.
 Hollingsworth, who was considered by many to be the most decorated Aggie in Texas A&M history and a 1980 Distinguished Alumnus, participated in seven major campaigns during World War II, served in combat in both the Korean and Vietnam wars, and was liaison to the chief of staff in Washington, D.C.

->

-> The Hollingsworth Program, led by Founding Director Richard Cummins ’73, was tasked with creating leadership development opportunities for Drill and Ceremony (D&C) cadets, students who elect not to pursue a military commission.
+The Hollingsworth Program, led by Founding Director Richard Cummins ’73, was tasked with creating leadership development opportunities for Drill and Ceremony (D&C) cadets, students who elect not to pursue a military commission.
 (These cadets currently make up about 55 percent of the entire Corps.)
 Cummins and his staff developed four courses as well as some initial experiential opportunities.
 The program also began hosting two conferences: the Intentional Leadership Conference and the Nichols Rising Leaders Conference.

 In addition, the Hollingsworth Program created the Certificate in Leadership Study and Development, an academic credential recorded on the student’s official transcript.
 This certificate required students to study, have experience with and apply leadership theory, knowledge and skills.